Craving Sweets: What It Means, What You Can Do

 Refined sugar provides a quick source of energy, it has no nutrients in it.
 In addition, sugar increases calories and thereby causes weight gain.
 Sugar also causes various health problems like heart disease, tooth decay and immune problems.
 Sugar is associated with the development of several chronic diseases, including type 2 diabetes and heart disease.

-Let me explain what exactly is refined sugar.
+Let me explain what exactly refined sugar is.
 White and brown table sugars are refined, meaning, they have gone through a chemical process that removes impurities and beneficial nutrients.
 Refined sugar is made from raw sugar, and has undergone a refining process to remove the molasses.

 How To Reduce Refined Sugar From Your Diet